Cover information and limits in the table below verified as correct at 8 December 2023. Other information correct at the time of writing.

 For non-essential repairs that Huddle did not approve

-For further damage which occurs as a result of you driving your car in an already damaged condition
+For mechanical damage which occurs as a result of you knowingly driving your car in an already damaged condition

-Tyres damaged by braking, punctures, cuts or bursts
+Tyre damaged caused by braking, punctures, cuts or bursts

-General wear and tear to your car, e.g. from rust or corrosion
+Damage to your car from wear and tear, e.g. from rust or corrosion

-More than the agreed or market value of your vehicle
+More than the insured value of your vehicle

-Read the product disclosure statement (available on Huddle’s website) for a full and detailed list of all the exclusions that apply to this policy.
+Read the product disclosure statement (available on Huddle’s website) for the full list of exclusions that apply to this policy.

-Huddle’s ‘pay-as-you-drive’ car insurance is basically its comprehensive cover but with a discount of up to 30% for driving less than 15,000km per year.
-That is you can get ‘pay-as-you-drive’ cover with either the Everyday Comprehensive or Huddle Black Comprehensive plans - it is not available with Huddle’s Third Party Property Insurance.
+Huddle’s ‘Pay As You Drive’ car insurance is basically its comprehensive cover but with a discount of up to 30% for driving less than 15,000km per year.
+That is you can get ‘Pay As You Drive’ cover with either the Everyday Comprehensive or Huddle Black Comprehensive policies - it is not available with Huddle’s Third Party Property Insurance.

-Of course you’ll have to prove that you did indeed drive less than 15,000km in the insurance year.
+Of course you’ll have to prove that you do indeed drive less than the kilometres you select in the insurance year.
 How does Huddle track that you ask?
 Well it works like this:

-When you sign up, you’ll be be able to purchase between 1,000km and 15,000km for the year (you’ll have to judge this on how many kilometres you usually drive in one year)
+When you sign up, you’ll be be able to purchase between 1,000km and 15,000km for the year (you’ll have to judge this on how many kilometres your car is usually driven in one year)

 Huddle will then ask for your current odometer reading - which you must supply within 14 days of your policy starting